jbates2549/Pewett-Hackard-Analysis/README.md

 Based on our analysis we conclude the following:
 * There is a large shortage, overall in positions from the mentorship group.
 * The greatest needs are for Senior Engineers and Senior Staff followed by engineers.
-* The Manager position is the least needed position to fill.
 * We needed a summary of the Employees Eligible for the mentorship program to compare to the retiring employees.
 We created an addition query taking a count of the mentorship
 * The recommendation is to augment overall staff immediately with focus on engineering positions.